Wolfspeed Logo

 Helps accelerate innovation and time to market for customers

 These desirable qualities have catapulted the use of SiC-based AC/DC and DC/DC converters in low-power to high-power electric vehicle (EV) applications.
 This is particularly true for OBCs that are used in EVs such as e-bikes, hybrid EVs (HEVs), plug-in hybrid EVs (PHEVs), and various battery EVs (BEVs), including commuter cars and commercial trucks.
-This is especially true with higher-power OBC systems beyond 3.3 kW, which are used to more quickly charge EV batteries.
 The benefits in doing this include simplifying the charging process and making this technology more palatable for consumers used to the internal combustion engine, or ICE (by mitigating the negative effects of range anxiety).

 For these reasons, charge time and the effective vehicle range after a charge are critical parameters for vehicle manufacturers — two factors that depend upon the battery size and the rated charging power.
 These charging powers range from lower-power, single-phase systems at 3.3 kW and 6.6 kW to high-power, 11kW and 22kW systems.
 Figure 1 shows the typical vehicle type, battery size, 0% to 100% charge time, and competitive technologies for 3.3 kw, 6.6 kW, 11 kW and 22 kW OBCs.